Loading...

 Our Therapy

 Cuevas Medek Exercises is a psychomotor therapy based on dynamic challenging exercises, manually applied for children affected on their developmental motor functions.
-This therapy provides very concrete guidelines to stimulate babies in a total safe way, starting from two months of age to many years after birth.
+This therapy provides very concrete guidelines to stimulate children in a total safe way, starting from two months of age to many years after birth.

 Fundamentals of Cuevas Medek Exercises